Best Blender for Almond Milk (From Years of Experience)

 Big Container

-If you're making nut milk for the entire household, then you'll want to have a big container.
-It's actually a fair amount of work to strain out the pulp, so it's not something you want to be doing daily if you can avoid it.
+If you’re making nut milk for the entire household, then you’ll want to have a big container.
+It’s a fair amount of work to strain out the pulp, so it’s not something you want to be doing daily if you can avoid it.

 Besides the Nutribullet 900, all the blenders on this list have big jars.
-If you're into different container sizes our options for the best Ninja blender will give you a lot to choose from.
+If you’re into different container sizes, our options for the best Ninja blender will give you a lot to choose from.

-To get rid of the sediment, you'll need to also purchase a nut milk or thin mesh strainer.
+To get rid of the sediment, you’ll also need to purchase nut milk or a thin mesh strainer.

 Read Also: Top 3 Best Blenders for Making Cauliflower Rice

-• Excellent warranty.
+- Excellent warranty.
 The company is great about doing repairs and honoring the warranty as well.
-They sent my brother an entire new blender no questions asked when he had an issue.
+They sent my brother an entire new blender; no questions asked when he had an issue.

-• Variable speed comes in handy when you want to keep some ingredients more chunky.
+- Variable speed comes in handy when you want to keep some ingredients more chunky.

 What's Lacking

-• No tamper
+- No tamper

-• This unit also tends to run pretty expensive,
+- This unit also tends to run pretty expensively

 Further Reading: Best Blender for RV